-Talks to Commemorate Black History Month
+Talks Commemorate Black History Month

 “This program was created to invite our alumni to connect with our students in the spirit of representation,” says Leela Woody, interim director of diversity, equity, and inclusion.
 “It is important for all of our students, regardless of racial identity, to have the opportunity to see instances of Blackness being celebrated, and we feel grateful that our alumni have been willing to be a part of this conversation.”

-Thirty individuals representing seven decades of Mercersburg connections are taking part in February’s events.
+Thirty individuals representing seven decades of Mercersburg connections took part in February’s events.
 See the complete list.
-Topics range from exploring how alumni found their way to Mercersburg to sharing personal experiences of identifying as both Black and gay to navigating life after graduation.
+Topics ranged from exploring how alumni found their way to Mercersburg to sharing personal experiences of identifying as both Black and gay to navigating life after graduation.
 One of the first presenters, Eyram Awittor-Awuma ’20, who served as president of the BSU as a student, shared what it was like to graduate from the Academy and begin her first year of college during the COVID-19 pandemic.